lgrqvst/luhr/README.md

 - [ ] Handle the moon when it goes off-screen
 - [x] Procedurally generated mountains
 - [ ] Procedurally generated buildings
+- [ ] Make the buildings prettier.
+I like the contrast of something being there, but they need to look better.
 - [x] Procedurally generated trees
 - [x] Trees sway in the wind
 - [ ] Trees react to proximity of ship